 Choose Top-Down When:

-• You're unsure about body or sleeve length
+- You are unsure about your ideal body length or sleeve length

-• You're new to sweater knitting and want the reassurance of checking fit
+- You are new to sweater construction and want the reassurance of regular fit checks

 Choose Bottom-Up When:

-• You're following a pattern written bottom-up and don't want to convert it
+- You are following a pattern written bottom-up and prefer not to convert it

 Either Method Works When:

-• The pattern is well-written for that construction
+- The pattern is clearly written for the chosen construction

-• You're willing to do the work either method requires
+- You are willing to commit to the work each method requires

 Converting Between Methods

-It is possible to convert a top-down pattern to bottom-up or vice versa, but it's not trivial:
+It is possible to convert a top-down pattern to bottom-up and vice versa, but the process is not trivial and should not be attempted lightly on a complex pattern.

-• Stitch patterns may need to be flipped
+- Stitch patterns may need to be vertically mirrored to read correctly

 What About AI Pattern Generation?

-When using tools like La Maille to generate patterns from photos, the AI typically determines construction based on what's most appropriate for the design.
-You can specify your preference if the tool allows it, or generate the pattern and modify the construction direction if you're experienced.
+When using tools like La Maille to generate custom patterns from photos, the AI determines construction method based on what is most appropriate for the specific design.
+A raglan pullover, for example, will likely be generated top-down, while a traditional colorwork yoke sweater might be generated bottom-up.
+You can specify your construction preference if the tool supports it, or generate the pattern and adapt the construction direction if you have the technical skills to do so.

-The advantage of custom pattern generation is that the pattern is calculated for your measurements regardless of construction method — so you get the fit benefits of top-down try-on built into a pattern that might be written either direction.
+The meaningful advantage of AI-generated custom patterns is that the stitch counts and shaping are already calculated for your exact measurements โ regardless of construction direction.
+This gives you the practical fit benefits traditionally associated with top-down knitting, embedded directly into a pattern that may work in either direction.

 Frequently Asked Questions

 What's the difference between top-down and bottom-up sweaters?
-Top-down starts at the neckline and works down to hem.
-Bottom-up starts at hem and works up to shoulders.
-Each affects construction, fit checking, and finishing.
+Top-down sweater knitting starts at the neckline and works down to the hem, allowing try-ons throughout the process.
+Bottom-up starts at the hem and works up to the shoulders, following traditional construction logic.
+Both methods can produce beautiful, well-fitting sweaters โ the choice affects construction sequence, fit checking, finishing work, and how well certain stitch patterns translate.